Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 - Proof of insurance for the vehicle.

-- For changes of habitual residence, you will need to register with the municipal register (Spanish) and a document certifying your previous residence outside the customs territory of the European Union for at least 12 consecutive months prior to the move.
+- For changes of habitual residence, you will need a certificate of residence in Spain and a document proving your previous residence outside the customs territory of the European Union for at least 12 consecutive months prior to the move.

 - Pass through customs and obtain the DUA.